Pioreactor/docs.pioreactor/user-guide/30-Advanced/02-remote-access.md

 The following are the steps to take:

 1. Sign up for [Ngrok](https://ngrok.com/) - the free plan is all we need.
+Make sure to confirm your account.
-2. Download app onto the Raspberry Pi: `wget -o ngrok.zip https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-arm.zip`
+2. Download the app onto the Raspberry Pi: `wget -o ngrok.zip https://bin.equinox.io/c/4VmDzA7iaHb/ngrok-stable-linux-arm.zip`
-3. Unzip `unzip ngrok-stable-linux-arm.zip`
+3. Unzip: `unzip ngrok-stable-linux-arm.zip`
 4. Make a new folder for the program: `sudo mkdir /opt/ngrok`
 5. Move `ngrok` file there: `sudo mv ngrok /opt/ngrok`
 6. Make a config folder: `mkdir ~/.ngrok2`